 Homo Sapiens Spreads out

 These initial modern human forays into the lands beyond Africa are dwarfed by a later migration, however.
-Around 55,000 years ago, what is now seen as the main wave (or, perhaps, waves) of anatomically modern humans made an effort that proved very successful indeed; larger numbers than before spread out rapidly across Eurasia and the rest of the Old World, eventually ending up covering the globe.
+Around 55,000 years ago, what is now seen as the 'main wave' (or, more likely, waves) of anatomically modern humans made an effort that proved very successful indeed; larger numbers than before spread out rapidly across Eurasia and the rest of the Old World, eventually ending up covering the globe.
 The people involved in this recent 'Out of Africa' event seem to be directly connected with all present-day non-Africans, and as such, they are thought to have replaced or absorbed most of the humans that were already in all sorts of corners of the world ahead of this time.

 But which route did they take on this huge trek?
 Regarding possible ways out of Africa, Egypt is an option, but so is a journey through 'wet' corridors in the Sahara, through East Africa and into the Levant.
 Once out, we know through genetic research that in this Near Eastern setting, humans met Neanderthals and interbred with them (not for the first time, by the way: physical contact with them dates back to at least 100,000 years ago), after which an offshoot branched off and eventually migrated into Europe around 45,000 years ago.